1. Data Protection at a Glance

 Dr. Stephan Wirth

-Furthermore we are beeing supported by ecoprotec GmbH regarding the implementation of the EU-DSGVO.
+Furthermore, we are advised by the company ecoprotec GmbH in questions of the GDPR.

 Mr. Florian Melzer, Dipl.
 Jur.

 The provider of the pages automatically collects and stores information in so-called server log files, which your browser automatically transmits to us.
 These are:

 - Hostname of the accessing computer

 - IP address

 This data is not merged with other data sources.